Building a React SharePoint starter kit

 IE11 Legacy Support

-import "react-app-polyfill/ie9";
+import 'react-app-polyfill/ie9';

-import "react-app-polyfill/stable";
+import 'react-app-polyfill/stable';

 Deploying

-With the all the primary configuration done, we can define our deploy scripts (UAT again is optional) in package.json:
+With all the primary configuration done, we can define our deploy scripts (UAT again is optional) in package.json:

 "deploy": "npm run build-re && node ./deploytools/upload.js",